|

 Effective Watering in the Garden

-... watering produces small losses by evaporation, deeper roots and greater drought tolerance.
+... by evaporation, deeper roots and greater drought tolerance.
 To soak the top 30cm of dry sand takes about 25mm of water.
-To soak the top 30cm of dry loam takes about 40 to 50mm ... dug in at the rate of at least one kilogram to the square metre will be very helpful.
-Coarse sand dug into heavy clay will open it up and increase the rate of water penetration; within limits, ...
+To soak the top 30cm of dry loam takes about ... square metre will be very helpful.
+Coarse sand dug into heavy clay will open it up and increase the rate of water penetration; within limits, the more coarse sand the better.
+Mulching will prevent ...

 farrer.riv.csu.edu.au